 Each student will be expected to complete a project.
-The grade will evaluate a project report (25% of the grade) and an oral presentation (15% of the grade).
-In the oral presentation, each student will need to clearly present and be capable to defend his/her work.
+The grade will evaluate a project report and an oral presentation.
+In the oral presentation, each student will need to clearly present and be capable to defend his/her work, as well as answer class material questions.
+The grade will heavily depend on how well you answer questions about the class material.

-There will be no exam.
+There will be no written exam.